 The statue’s significance lies in its representation of the often-overlooked contributions of working-class women to the industrial economy of the 19th and early 20th centuries

-The Mosley Mill provided employment for local people for nearly two hundred years and is a poignant reminder of the contribution women made to the Industrial Revolution
+The Mosley Mill employed local people for nearly two hundred years and is a poignant reminder of the contribution women made to the Industrial Revolution

 These women known as Mill Girls worked long hours in the factories, enduring harsh conditions and low wages in order to support themselves and their families.
 But despite the challenges, they played a crucial role in driving economic growth and shaping the social fabric of their communities